Standard Operating Procedure

 Bendix High Vacuum Thermal Evaporator

 intended for optical thin-film coatings.
 The filaments would normally be loaded with both metals (such as aluminum) and dielectric materials such as magnesium fluoride (in a crucible) and sodium hexafluoroaluminate (cryolite) allowing fabrication of dielectric mirrors and filters.
-Unlike most of our other systems this is a completely manual system optimally suited for laboratory and prototyping use.
+Unlike most of our other systems this is a completely manual system optimally suited for student laboratories.

 When a deposition is started (i.e. just before the shutter is opened), press the ZERO button to reset the display.
 It is also important to ensure the crystal is oscillating before the chamber is pumped.
 The XTAL lamp will blink if there is a problem with the crystal or the oscillator package.

 - Turn the cooling water ON (the valve on the wall at the rear of the unit)

 - Switch the main power shutoff on the wall behind the unit ON

 - Press the ROUGHING PUMP power switch ON

 - Turn the BACKING PUMP power switch ON (on the left side of the unit, beside the Ammeter)

 - Ensure the HIGH-VACUUM and ROUGHING valves are both closed

 NOTE: Ensure the foreline pressure drops below 100 millitorr before continuing

 - Press the DIFFUSION PUMP power switch ON